“When are you going to stop feeling sorry for yourself and do something?”

 “The fault is partly mine.
 I should have recognized her intellectual limits and started her at a younger age instead of assuming she would recognize something’s value and apply herself accordingly.”

 Celia: Celia can’t listen to this anymore.
 Her heart sinks.
-She hadn’t learned how to cook steak at school yet, and she had done the potatoes the way her mom had showed her, and peas are always mushy.
+She hadn’t learned how to cook steak at school yet.
+She had done the potatoes the way her mom had showed her, and peas are always mushy.
 The dressing was hand-made, and she’d loved it, with oil and vinegar and spices.
 Her dad’s words are like a slap to the face.
-She slinks out of the kitchen after starting the dish washer.
+She slinks out of the kitchen after starting the dishwasher.

 She wants to go back to the dorm.
 She has an excuse about a test on the tip of her tongue.
 Her books are at the dorm.
 It’s not even a lie.
 But she can’t imagine that her father is going to let her go, and after hearing what he said to Stephen…